 CPD Requirements – AMA Status Members

-- AMA status members will be required to earn 45 hours averaged over a 3-year period (15 hours per annum).
+- AMA status members will be required to earn 45 hours of CPD averaged over a 3-year period (15 hours per annum).

 CPD Requirements – GMA, RBA, RCA & CAT Status Members

 - At this stage, GMA, RBA, RCA & CAT members will not have to maintain the CPD requirements

 CPD Committee (CPDC)